s-t-e-v/phpforum/README.md

 - when you arrive on the homepage, you can view every topics created in the default forum
 - the navbar contains a link to the home page and the website logo. login/logout - sign up button are included in the navbar on the right hand side
 - you can also view links to every created forums between the navbar and the list of topics.
 Not all links are viewable at first sight.
-You may need to click on a drop down to display every links
+You may have to click on a drop down to display every links

--
+### Topics creation and messages

+- To create a topic, you need to be connected.
+You will see just above the list of created topics a "create" button.
+Clicking on that button will lead you to topic creation page
+- To send a messsage related to a topic, you also need to be connected

 ## Screenshots